Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

 # Bootstrap PIT Node from LiveCD Remote ISO

 The Pre-Install Toolkit (PIT) node needs to be bootstrapped from the LiveCD.
-There are two media available to bootstrap the PIT node--the RemoteISO or a bootable USB device.
+There are two install medias available to bootstrap the PIT node: the RemoteISO or a bootable USB device.
 This procedure describes using the RemoteISO.
 If not using the RemoteISO, see [Bootstrap PIT Node from LiveCD USB](bootstrap_livecd_usb.md)

 The installation process is similar to the USB based installation with adjustments to account for the